Smokey and the Bandit Part 3: Reception

 Smokey and the Bandit Part 3 received uniformly negative reviews by critics and the film was regarded as the weakest of the three Smokey and the Bandit films in terms of both storyline and revenue.
 On Rotten Tomatoes, the film has an approval rating of 14% based on reviews from seven critics.
 On Metacritic, it has a score of 4/100 based on 5 critics, indicating "overwhelming dislike".

 Janet Maslin of The New York Times gave the film a negative review, saying, "The already skimpy running time of Smokey and the Bandit, Part 3 is padded by an opening montage of earlier Smokey scenes, including shots of Burt Reynolds lounging in a zebra-print hammock.
 He is grinning, as well he might, because he has been able to sit out Part 3 altogether.
 What has he missed?
 An interminable car chase punctuated by dumb stunts and even dumber dialogue, plus the well-worth-missing sight of Paul Williams in a dress".
 Variety magazine staff wrote, "The sense of fun in that original is missing and the countless smashups and near-misses are orchestrated randomly".

 Despite the enormous financial success of the original film (grossing over $300 million on a budget of less than $5 million), coupled with respectable (though significantly lower) numbers generated by the sequel, the third film grossed only about $7 million against the film's $9 million production budget.

+Standalone sequel series

+The film was followed by a television series simply titled Bandit (1994), which stars Brian Bloom as the son of Bo Darville, and Brian Krause as Lynn.

+The series – which had the involvement from Hal Needham, the director of the first two Smokey and the Bandit films – was produced by Universal Television for the Action Pack programming block.